FeatherCMS/feather/README.md

     - `vapor build && vapor run serve`
 - Build and run the project and enjoy your Feather powered site at [https://localhost:8080/](https://localhost:8080/)
 - Migration & sample content installation will be performed at the first time when you hit the URL.
-- You can log in to the admin using the `feather@binarybirds.com` & `FeatherCMS` account.
+- You can log in to the admin using the `feather@binarybirds.com` & `Feather` account.
 - Please change the default email & password using the admin / user menu. 😅

 ### nginx